 |Etherow Goyt Valley Way||14 miles (22 km)||This walk runs from Stockport to Hadfield along the Rivers Goyt and Etherow.|

-The path starts in Vernon Park on the River Goyt in Stockport and follows the river toEtherow Country Park near Marple.
+The path starts in Vernon and Woodbank Park on the River Goyt in Stockport and follows the river toEtherow Country Park near Marple.
 This is a lovely section with a reservoir, woodland and a variety of wildlife to enjoy.
 The walk then joins the River Etherow following it to Broadbottom and then onto Bottoms Reservoir in Hadfield.